agustinvalencia/mdvault/docs/templates.md

 ## Summary

-- Templates are Markdown files inside `templates_dir`.
+- Templates are Markdown files inside `templates_dir`
-- Only `.md` files are treated as templates.
+- Only `.md` files are treated as templates
-- Nested folders produce namespaced logical names.
+- Nested folders produce namespaced logical names
+- Templates support `{{variable}}` substitution with built-in and custom variables
+- Optional frontmatter with `output` field defines default output path
-- `markadd list-templates` shows what’s available.
+- `markadd list-templates` shows what's available
-- Template rendering begins in Phase 03.
+- `markadd new --template <name>` renders a template to a file
-- Future phases extend templates with variables, prompts, and scripting hooks.
+- Future phases will add user prompts and scripting hooks

-This system is intentionally simple now to support predictable growth later.